SPAAM-community/spaam-community.github.io/spaam2/codeofconduct.md

 ### 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify any of the [event organisers](#contact-info) as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify any of the event organisers (see section 8) as soon as possible.
 Organisers will ensure that the report can be given in a safe space, and will be recorded as respectfully as possible.

 Additionally, organizers are available to help attendees engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.